gemeauxph/oneconnect_flutter/README.md

 ```

 * Connect VPN using OneConnect<br>
-*For the sake of example, we will use the first server(position 0) in vpnServerList and save to 'vpnConfig'.
+*For the sake of giving an example, we will use the first server(position 0) in vpnServerList and save to 'vpnConfig'.
 Modify the code based on how to select servers in your project*
 ```
 void connect() async {